Library team

 Contact: tomas.sedlacek@vaclavhavel.cz

-Jáchym Topol (Program supervisor)
+Jáchym Topol (Dramaturg)

 Jáchym Topol (1962), writer and journalist.
 A signatory of Charter 77, he worked in various labouring jobs.
 He has published in periodicals such as Revolver revue, Respekt, and Lidové noviny, and is known for novels such as “Sister”, “Gargling with Tar” and “Cold Land”.